Login widget fails to login, even with known good credentials.

 - Open your web site in the Google Chrome web browser.

-- Click the Chrome menu, choose "More tools", then choose "Developer tools"
+- Click the Chrome menu, choose "More tools".

 If these cookies do not appear, either your web server, Varnish, or another component of your website infrastructure is dropping WordPress user session cookies.
 Please contact your website developer to resolve this problem.